 And it got us to a siege of our own symbol of the US Government and a needless death.
 That’s not even counting an interrupted session of Congress and some hospitalized cops.

 Where is the town sheriff to put the handcuffs on the President?
 Besides poor media coverage and some disgust from those, who already can’t stand him, will he suffer any consequences?
 Perhaps after January 20th the new government will get it to it?

-Here comes a better question: Does Sally Yates want to spend her first 4 years on the man, who’s dodged everyone from labor unions to banks to IRS, and most recently Leticia James just to accumulate more wealth and really stick it to everybody?
+Here comes a better question: Does Merrick Garland want to spend her first 4 years on the man, who’s dodged everyone from labor unions to banks to IRS, and most recently Leticia James just to accumulate more wealth and really stick it to everybody?
 Does the nation ignore the grief of over 350,000 pandemic-caused deaths for the sake of pursuing the man, who brought us shame?
 Does the nation, as divided, as we are now, need to keep the flame burning?
 Perhaps impeaching him, this time successfully, and teaching him this final lesson, as well as ensuring he’d never try to be our President again, be the best way to handle this?